AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/bytes-and-types.md

 Many people complain about the limited number of types a cell can hold, but they are a ***necessary limitation***.
 Cells store their data in an NBT tag on the item itself, which makes them rather stable.
-However, this means putting too much data on a cell can cause too much data to be sent to a player, causing an effect similar to "Book Banning" in vanilla minecraft.
+However, this means putting too much data on a cell can cause too much data to be sent to a player, causing an effect similar to "Book Banning" in vanilla Minecraft.
 Additionally, having too many different types in your system increases the load on sorting and item handling.
 However, this limitation does not end up being very restrictive.
 One <ItemLink id="drive" /> bay full of cells is 630 types which is actually quite a lot as long as you don't store loads of unique unstackable items.